How to improve your child’s 2025 CAT4 score

 The above are aimed at a cross-section of pupil grades from cat4 grade 1 to CAT4 grade.

-- Typically this be those difficult CAT4 questions within the CAT4 sections you take the longest time to answer.
+- The CAT4 sections where you take the longest to answer questions

 Verbal Reasoning CAT4 test practice battery